The best keto meal delivery for 2021

-If you embrace or are looking to explore a ketogenic diet, one easy way to stay or get on track is to find a meal delivery service that suits your needs and tastes.
-Keto-friendly meal services are more popular than ever, leaving you with a lot of steak and cauliflower to sort through in order to find the best keto meal delivery option for you.
+Keeping yourself honest on the keto diet can be tough and cooking on keto can be hard.
+I mean, carbs are pretty tempting.
+One way to crush your keto goals is to utilize a keto meal delivery service.
+With a meal delivery service, you get curated, keto-friendly meals right to your door.
+The extreme popularity of keto means there's an abundance of healthy meal delivery services providing tasty low-carb and carb-free meals.
+The right one will make keeping keto -- or paleo -- a total snap.
+I've tested some popular options to bring you the best keto meal delivery services available in 2021.

-The ketogenic diet may have started as a fad diet decades ago, but today it is as popular as ever.
-That means that you can keep to a nutritious and low-carb eating plan while enjoying the convenience of home meal delivery.
-That's thanks to the many delivery services that now cater to the keto diet.
+The keto (short for ketogenic) diet may have started as a fad decades ago, but today it's one of the most popular.
+People are drawn to keto -- and other low-carb programs -- for many reasons, from wanting to limit their total carb count for weight loss or upping their protein intake to help in adding muscle or for training purposes.
+As such, many delivery services now cater to the keto diet.
 In fact, some of the most popular meal kit services, such as Home Chef and Green Chef, have low-carb meal plans with as many as eight or nine keto menu options to choose from each week.
-If you don't want to cook at all, there are even more meal delivery services that will deliver ready-to-eat keto and paleo meals via weekly subscription or a one-time order.
+If you don't want to cook at all, there are even more meal delivery services that will deliver ready-to-eat keto and paleo meals via a weekly subscription or a one-time order.

-Not all low-carb meals are created equal, however, so I've tried a few of the most popular options to separate the delicious meals from the tragic.
-Whether you're trying to eat keto and organic or are keen on low-carb versions of comfort food classics made with fresh ingredients, there's a healthy, tailored meal delivery service out there for you.
-Having tried all of the meal kits on this list -- and many more, I might add -- I've determined the best keto meal delivery to keep your low-carb lifestyle in good order, while ensuring you get to enjoy more than just grilled chicken and veggies.
+Not all low-carb meals are created equal, however, so I've tried a few of the most popular keto plans to separate the delicious meals from the tragic.
+Whether you're trying to eat keto and organic or you're keen on low-carb versions of comfort food classics made with fresh ingredients, there's a healthy, tailored meal delivery service out there for you.
+Having tried all of the keto meal kits on this list -- and many more, I might add -- I've determined the best keto meal delivery to keep your low-carb lifestyle in good order while ensuring you get to enjoy more than just grilled chicken and veggies.

-And if you're unsure about trying a meal kit service or aren't jazzed about committing to a subscription, know that all these companies allow you to pause or cancel your subscription at any time and without cost.
-Most have enticing trial discounts and new customer sign-up offers too, so there's not much standing between you and some affordable keto-friendly food.
+And if you're unsure about trying a keto meal kit service or aren't jazzed about committing to a subscription, know that all these companies allow you to pause or cancel your subscription at any time and without cost and some offer the option for a one-time order to avoid a subscription altogether.
+Most have enticing trial discounts and new customer sign-up offers too, so there's not much standing between you and some affordable keto options.

 We'll continue to update this list periodically as we try new meal delivery services.

 Yes, grammar nerds will tell you it should be "Fresh 'n' Lean."
 But if you can get past that missing apostrophe, I can tell you this: Fresh n' Lean is the best keto meal delivery service I've tried.
 Period.
 The healthy food was not only well prepared but it looked appetizing and wasn't overly expensive.
-Luckily for those looking for low-carb meals, Fresh n' Lean offers keto meal plans and that food was just as good.
+Luckily for those looking for low-carb diet meals with lots of protein and healthy fats, Fresh n' Lean offers keto meal plans and that food was just as good.

 With Fresh n' Lean, you can opt for either a standard low-carb or low-carb vegan meal plan and choose from as many as 13 meals per week.
-Some of the creative entrees you'll find with this meal service include an almond crusted cod over cherry tomatoes and olives, tender beef stroganoff with mushrooms and asparagus or a beanless chili con carne with cauliflower.
+Some of the creative keto diet-friendly entrees you'll find with this meal service include an almond crusted cod over cherry tomatoes and olives, tender beef stroganoff with mushrooms and asparagus or a beanless chili con carne with cauliflower.

-Pricing for Fresh n' Lean's keto plans start at about $11 a meal which isn't the cheapest on our list, but if it's high-quality, low-carb food you're after, Fresh n' Lean is my clear pick.
+Pricing for Fresh n' Lean's keto plans start at about $11 a meal which isn't the cheapest on our list, but if it's high-quality, low-carb food for your ketogenic diet you're after, Fresh n' Lean is my clear pick.

 Keto meals per week: 13